sajib-4414/imdbclone/Readme.md

 - `GET /api/v1/stream/`: List all stream platforms.
 - `POST /api/v1/stream/`: Create a new stream platform.
 - `GET /api/v1/stream/<int:pk>/`: Retrieve details of a specific stream platform.

+#### general helpful commands:
+- to run a command inside the docker container, docker compose exec jenkins-master cat `/var/jenkins_home/secrets/initialAdminPassword` you can also go inside the container and then run the command you want, here I am just printing the password to the console. you could have gone to the container and do cat `/var/jenkins_home/secrets/initialAdminPassword`. they are the same.